Ali Mohammad Besharati: Career

 Besharati was the interior minister from 16 August 1993 to 2 August 1997 in the cabinet of Hashemi Rafsanjani.
 Besharati succeeded Abdollah Nouri as interior minister.
 Besharati's major task was to organize the election process.
 It was he who appointed Mahmoud Ahmedinejad as governor.

 Then Besharati worked in the Strategic Studies Center.
+As of 2012 he was serving as the political advisor to the Head of the Expediency Discernment Council.